rsinger86/django-lifecycle/docs/examples.md

         )
 ```

 The `was` and `is_now` keyword arguments allow you to compare the model's state from when it was first instantiated to the current moment.
-You can also pass an `*` to indicate any value - these are the defaults, meaning that by default the hooked method will fire.
+You can also pass `"*"` to indicate any value - these are the defaults, meaning that by default the hooked method will fire.
 The `when` keyword specifies which field to check against.

-## A field's current value is
+## Preventing state transitions

 You can also enforce certain dissallowed transitions.
-For example, maybe you don't want your staff to be able to delete an active trial because they should always expire:
+For example, maybe you don't want your staff to be able to delete an active trial because they should expire instead:

 ```python
     @hook('before_delete', when='has_trial', is_now=True)